Back to guides

 Quick Answer

-RedDogSME prices AI and cloud architecture work as fixed scope services first.
-The normal paths are Azure Architecture Assessment, Architecture Blueprint Sprint, Pilot to Production Build, Architecture Office, and Managed AI and Cloud Governance.
+Azure and AI architecture work is priced as fixed-scope services and retainers, not hourly time.
+The public offers are the Azure Architecture Assessment, Architecture Blueprint Sprint, Pilot to Production Build, Architecture Office, and Managed AI and Cloud Governance.

 When This Matters